Flip open almost any

 - Clarity and Distinction: In complex scenes with many characters or elements, color can help differentiate them and make the action easier to follow.

-- Approachability: For readers accustomed to color in other media (like anime or Western comics), colored manga can feel more familiar and easier to get into.
+- Approachability: For readers accustomed to color in other media (like anime or Western comics), colored

-- Modern Appeal: As seen with the popularity of full-color webtoons (manhwa), there’s clearly a large audience that enjoys or even prefers colored comics.
+manga in colors that match the official anime adaptation, creating a consistent visual experience. - Modern Appeal: As seen with the popularity of full-color webtoons (manhwa), there’s clearly a large audience that enjoys or even prefers colored comics.

 Key Takeaway: The debate isn’t about which is objectively superior, but rather highlights different artistic priorities and reader preferences.
 The black-and-white tradition emphasizes line work and tonal mastery, while color offers vibrancy and potentially greater clarity for some readers.